Sejal-Dubey/FOSS_Sign_Language_generator/README.md

 ## Introduction

-Sign Language Helper is a web application designed to assist in learning and understanding sign language.
-The application converts videos into sign language and provides visual representations of the signs.
+Welcome to **Sign Language Helper**, a web application designed to make communication more inclusive.
+This tool converts spoken language in videos into sign language, providing visual representations of signs.
+Whether you're an educator, content creator, or learner, Sign Language Helper helps bridge the gap between hearing and non-hearing communities, making information accessible to everyone with ease.

 ## Features